tomthecarrot/arcore-for-all/README.md

 https://developers.google.com/ar/develop/java/getting-started

 ## Requirements
 1. **Capable Android hardware** - Since Google does not yet officially support more than a few devices, it's unknown which devices will actually work.
 My estimate is that devices from the past year should work, but it's currently unclear.
-Feel free to try and see if it works on your device!
+Feel free to try and see if it works on your device, then let us know!
+There is a [research document](https://github.com/tomthecarrot/arcore-for-all/blob/master/Device-Research.md) so we can identify necessary modifications.
 2. **Android 7.0 or newer** - The official library has a minimum SDK version of Android 7.0 (Nougat).
 It's possible that the library runs fine on older versions (such as Android 6.0 Marshmallow) but I have not yet tested it.

 ## Disclaimer